Physics-regularized neural network of the ideal-MHD solution operator in Wendelstein 7-X configurations: NN to approximate non-linear operators

 In a learning algorithm, the available computational budget is divided into three baskets: the capacity (\ie, size) of the model sets the approximation error, the length of the training affects the optimization error, and the size of the data set impacts the generalization error.

 The space of possible functions that the model can represent is large.
 The training process is essentially a \quotes{search} in this space.
 An inductive bias \quotes{allows a learning algorithm to prioritize one solution over another, independent of the observed data}~\cite{Battaglia2018}.
-An inductive bias encodes the solution's prior knowledge (\eg, a solution's symmetry); it allows you to relocate budget from the capacity basket to the other two baskets, thus, reducing the optimization and generalization errors.
+An inductive bias encodes the solution's prior knowledge (\eg, a solution's symmetry); it allows budget to be relocated from the capacity basket to the other two baskets, thus, reducing the optimization and generalization errors.

 The equilibrium solution should satisfy multiple symmetries.
 Let us define \mbox{$(X^1, X^2, X^3) = (R, \lambda, Z)$}.
 Each quantity $X^j$ (with $j \in \{ 1, 2, 3 \}$) should be a periodic function of the poloidal and toroidal angles: